valory-xyz/open-aea/docs/upgrading.md

 ## `v1.37.0` to `v1.38.0`

-- `web3py` has been replaced with `open-aea-web3` and we forked this from `web3py@v6.0.0`, that means the method names will use the `snake-case` and the `camel-case` naming has been deprecated
+- `web3py` has been replaced with `open-aea-web3` and we forked this from `web3py@v6.0.0`, that means the method names will use the `snake_case` and the `camelCase` naming has been deprecated
+- `apduboy` has been deprecated as a dependency
+- `flashbots` has been replaced with `open-aea-flashbots`
+- Support for `Python 3.7` has been deprecated

 ## `v1.36.0` to `v1.37.0`